Facebook, Twitter face British fines if fail on harmful content

 Facebook and Google said in February they would work with the government on the regulations.
 Both companies said they took safety extremely seriously and they had already changed their policies and operations to better tackle the issue.

-British media regulator Ofcom will be given the power to fine companies up to 18 million pounds (US$24 million) or 10per cent of global turnover, whichever is higher, for breaking the rules.
+British media regulator Ofcom will be given the power to fine companies up to £18 million (US$24 million) or 10 per cent of global turnover, whichever is higher, for breaking the rules.

 It will also be able to block non-compliant services from being accessed in Britain.